arrikto/learn-kubeflow/docs/modules/notebook-katib-tuning/preparing-hyperparameter-tuning.md

 - mean squared error
 - mean squared logarithmic error

-Take note of these three numbers, you will need them to compare against the other models in the subsequent lab.
+Take note of these three numbers.
+You will need them to compare against the other models in the subsequent lab.